Mudfish Poetry Prize #16 Winners, Judged by Marie Howe

 Thank you to all of you who have received your copies and have written words of praise.
 As Paul Wuensche (p.174 Mudfish 20) wrote, “I wish all books were as good as Mudfish.”
 Everyone we’ve heard from has said how riveting and “unputdownable” Mudfish 20 is.
 Thanks to your work, which we hope to continue to share with the world.
 We write to urge you to buy copies for your friends and family, and also to buy The Gates of Pearl, “a mother/daughter saga unlike any other.”

-Keep Mudfish Going
+Keep Mudfish Going!

 Launch Reading of The Gates of Pearl and Single Woman